 A loaf of bread looks lonely and out of place on a totally clean countertop, but next to a sack of potatoes, a box of cereal and a ceramic cookie jar, it seems at home.
 Boxes are meant for cabinets; bread stays fresh better in the refrigerator; potatoes keep longer when kept in the dark.
 The blender stays cleaner between uses if it’s covered and stored under the counter, and so does the slow cooker.
 I didn’t use the food processor or toaster oven, so they’ve left the building — and I don’t miss them.

 If the countertops are totally clean, that means everything is put away where it should be, saving the time you would have spent looking for it.
 Is that plate the one I just used or was it from last night’s snack?
 Where did I put the pepper grinder?
 Why is the can opener way over there?

 We also had a real problem with the number of dishes we used each day, but we’re using fewer dishes now.
-We allow ourselves one drinking glass each day, and try to limit the number of plates and bowls we use.
-Using fewer dishes keeps the countertops clean and means we wash fewer loads.
-And that means I’m loading and unloading the machine fewer times.
+We allow ourselves one drinking glass each day, and we try to limit the number of plates and bowls we use.
+Using fewer dishes keeps the countertops clean and means less to wash.

 3. It’s More Sanitary

 When items stay out, they gather dust.
-Crumbs get pushed underneath them.
+Crumbs get pushed under them.
 Then, you bump against them and shift them slightly as you prepare your meals.
-Dust and debris flies, and some of it lands in your food.
+Dust and debris fly, and some of it lands in your food.
 Where did that hair come from?
 It was from one of the cats, and she shed it weeks ago.
-Crumbs and dust are more noticeable where they fall on a totally clean countertop.
+Crumbs and dust are more noticeable when they fall on a totally clean countertop.